apecloud/kubeblocks/docs/user_docs/cli/kbcli_bench_tpcc.md

 ### Options

 ```
       --cluster string          the cluster of database
       --database string         database name
       --delivery int            specify the percentage of transactions that should be delivery (default 4)
       --driver string           the driver of database
       --duration int            specify the number of minutes to run (default 1)
       --extra-args strings      extra arguments for benchmark
   -h, --help                    help for tpcc
       --host string             the host of database
+      --limit-cpu string        the limit cpu of benchmark
+      --limit-memory string     the limit memory of benchmark
       --limit-tx-per-min int    limit the number of transactions to run per minute, 0 means no limit
       --new-order int           specify the percentage of transactions that should be new orders (default 45)
       --order-status int        specify the percentage of transactions that should be order status (default 4)
       --password string         the password of database
       --payment int             specify the percentage of transactions that should be payments (default 43)
       --port int                the port of database
+      --request-cpu string      the request cpu of benchmark
+      --request-memory string   the request memory of benchmark
       --stock-level int         specify the percentage of transactions that should be stock level (default 4)
       --threads ints            specify the number of threads to use (default [1])
       --tolerations strings     Tolerations for benchmark, such as '"dev=true:NoSchedule,large=true:NoSchedule"'
       --transactions int        specify the number of transactions that each thread should run
       --user string             the user of database
       --warehouses int          specify the overall database size scaling parameter (default 1)
 ```

 ### Options inherited from parent commands